Intro to Mixology: Up your cocktail game in 30 minutes!

 She is a 20 year veteran in the beverage and hospitality industry, working in every role from busser to bartender to beverage director, to brand ambassador to beverage consultant.
 She has developed recipes for the likes of Lincoln Center Kitchen and MetLife Stadium, and her cocktail classes and personal philosophy of hospitality were featured in The Wall Street Journal and on the Sundance Channel.

-In her off-time you can find April cavorting around Brooklyn rock climbing, practicing yoga, or dancing tango.
+In her off-time you can find April cavorting around Brooklyn rock climbing, practicing yoga, or playing ukulele.

 Additionally you may have seen April's work mentioned or featured in: